GoogleCloudPlatform/wombat-dressing-room/docs/what-is-this.md

 2FA requires that you provide two pieces of information when accessing a protected
 resource: _"something you know"_ (_for instance, a password_); and _"something
 you have"_ (_for instance, a code from an [authenticator app][authenticator]_).
-With 2FA, if your password is exposed, an attacker still can't publish a malicious packages (unless they also steal the _"something you have"_.)
+With 2FA, if your password is exposed, an attacker still can't publish a malicious package (unless they also steal the _"something you have"_.)

-On my team, a small number of developers manage 75+ Node.js libraries.
+On my team, a small number of developers manage over 75 Node.js libraries.
 We see automation as key to making this possible: we've written tools that automate releases, validate license headers, ensure contributors have signed CLAs; we adhere to the philosophy, _automate all the things!_